michalgrzegorczyk-dev/habit-tracker-app/README.md

 https://ng-habit-tracker.netlify.app/

-Quickly written habit tracker in AnalogJS, in SPARTAN tech stack, localstorage used only.
+Quickly written Habit Tracker just to get familiar with AnalogJS and SPARTAN tech stack.

-I know RxAngular/State is overused, code is ugly, and I do not use server from AnalogJS :-)
+Local storage used only, ClaudeAI overused.
+I know RxAngular/State is overused, code is ugly, and I do not use server from AnalogJS.

 Maybe to-do: <br>
 - [ ] PWA/Offline